 In dogs, the problem of hip dysplasia may appear at an early age, usually before they reach 18 months old.
 Unfortunately, puppies and dogs may suffer through the same arthritic pain as a young person who also has hip and joint pain.

 Treatment of Hip Dysplasia in Dogs & Puppies

 In the severest of cases of hip dysplasia in dogs and puppies, a medical operation to help alleviate pain may be required.
 The administration of regular hip and joint supplements, along with pain medications to relieve pain are also treatments for hip dysplasia in dogs.

 It’s important to remember that there is no known cure.
 In addition to either an operation and/or supplements and medication, there are other things we can do as dog owners and lovers to assist dogs with hip dysplasia.

 One important thing that can be done is to supply quality orthopedic pet beds for them to rest and sleep their tired joints.
 Like there human equivalent beds, orthopedic pet beds and memory foam pet beds work by removing pressure off any one hip or joint by spreading the dogs weight evenly as they rest.
 You can also purchase a dog knee brace to help support their joints, as knee and hip problems often go hand in hand.

 Also, if you have hardwood floors or tile, the addition of an orthopedic dog bed may relieve the pain associated with hip dysplasia and canine arthritis.
 With many selections available – from size, color, and style, most dog lovers will be able to locate that the perfect dog bed to suit your four legged members of the family resting space.

 Our dogs are our best friends, and just as we get hip and joint pains, they do too.
-However, once properly diagnosed, hip dysplasia in dogs can be a manageable situation.
+However, once joint pain is detected and properly diagnosed, hip dysplasia in dogs can be a manageable situation.
 One that will let us continue to spend many great years with mans best friend.